braeden/movie_magic/instructions.md

 - Plus dependencies

-**Tested with Linux, should work universallywith a bit of work**
+**Tested with Linux, should work universally with a bit of work**

 ---------

-# Use the automated script (for linux only)
+# Use the automated script
+*Uses Unix only command structure*

 1. `wget https://raw.githubusercontent.com/braeden123/movie_magic/master/automate.py` **OR** save it from [here](https://raw.githubusercontent.com/braeden123/movie_magic/master/automate.py)

 2. `mv automate.py /target/with/movie` **OR** move it to the directory containing the movie file manually

-3. `python automate.py InsertMovieFilenameHere.mp4`
+3. `python automate.py InsertMovieFilenameHere.mp4 [--vertical]`

 - Will produce 4 folders and 2 output files
-- Output1.png uses the slicing method
-- Output2.png uses the color strip method
 - Does not use VLC, only FFmpeg
+- Use the `-v` or `--vertical` flag to capture and combine vertically
+- Editable variables in the top of the program change: frame delay, color strip sizes, frame slice percentages
+  - Outlined in file
+- You may delete the created folders once satisfied

 ---------
 # Customize the creation